 Navigate to Settings > Employee Roles.
 You will find some examples of preset employee roles that you can adapt to your needs.
 Create new roles via the plus button.

-The number next to the role title, highlighted in gray, represents the number of active employees occupying said role.
+The number next to the role title, highlighted in grey, represents the number of active employees occupying said role.
 If you set the status of an employee to Inactive, this employee is no longer displayed in the previously assigned role.